Ninazu: Worship

 Ninazu's primary cult center was Enegi, a city located between Ur and Uruk.
 The association is first attested in an Early Dynastic document from Lagash.
-His main temple in that city was Egidda, "sealed house" or "storehouse."
+His main temple in that city was Egidda, "sealed house" or "storehouse".
 Offerings made to him in his cult center are mentioned in tablets from Puzrish-Dagan.
 Much like Ninazu himself, Enegi was associated with the underworld, and could be described as "pipe of Ereshkigal's quay" in literary texts in reference to a type of implement used in funerary libations.
 The cults of Enegi were likely influenced by Uruk, as in addition to Ninazu, typical Urukean deities like the messenger goddess Ninshubur, the demigod Gilgamesh and his mother Ninsun were venerated in this city.

-A second cult center of Ninazu was Eshnunna, where his temple was the Esikil, "pure house."
-Frans Wiggermann maintains that the Ninazu of Eshnunna was identical with the Ninazu of Enegi, but according to Irene Sibbing-Plantholt, it is uncertain if the latter was indeed identical, and thus a southern deity imported to a northern city, a different deity sharing the same name, or an epithet of a separate deity identical with the name of the god of Enegi.
+A second cult center of Ninazu was Eshnunna, where his temple was the Esikil, "pure house".
+Frans Wiggermann maintains that the Ninazu of Eshnunna was identical with the Ninazu of Enegi.
+However, according to Irene Sibbing-Plantholt, it is uncertain if the latter was indeed identical, and thus a southern deity imported to a northern city, a different deity sharing the same name, or an epithet of a separate deity identical with the name of the god of Enegi.
 Starting in the Akkadian period, Ninazu apparently competed with the god Tishpak in Eshnunna, and ceased to be mentioned in documents from it altogether after Hammurabi's conquest.
 It is usually presumed that the later had foreign origin, and he might have been introduced to this city as early as in the late fourth and early third millennium BCE.
 While similar in character, Ninazu and Tishpak were not fully conflated, and unlike Inanna and Ishtar or Enki and Ea were kept apart in god lists.